-The collections include over 100,000 lots of Cnidaria including 3,680 types; 70,000 lots of Porifera/Protozoa with 7,312 types; and 30,000 lots of Tunicates, with 305 types.
+The collections include over 100,000 lots of Cnidaria including 3,680 types; 70,000 lots of Porifera/Protozoa with 7,312 types; and 30,000 lots of Tunicata, with over 300 types.
 Approximately 98% of the known echinoderm families are represented in the collections.
 The worm collection totals over 92,000 lots and 9,350 lots of types.
 Collections for annelids (especially oligochaetes, leeches, branchiobdellids, polychaetes, sipunculans, and vestimentiferans), nematodes and nemerteans are considered world class in size as well as in taxonomic and geographic coverage.

 The Department of Invertebrate Zoology has a histology laboratory for traditional anatomical preparations as well as preparing specimens for scanning electron microscopy (SEM).
-In addition to warming trays and rotary microtomes, an automatic tissue processor and embedding center are available for use.
-Standard compound and dissecting microscopes are available for examining prepared specimens.
-Specialized equipment includes two ultramicrotomes for thin sectioning.
+An embedding center, rotary microtomes, staining center and warming trays are available for use.
+Standard compound and dissecting microscopes are available for examining and photodocumenting prepared specimens.